fabferri/zone/wpf-ball-to-ball-collision/README.md

 # Elastic collisions of balls in WFP

 Elastic collisions of multiple balls are not a trivial effect.
-Apparently this subject seems only related to physics, but collision between objects is simulated in gaming.
+Apparently, this subject seems only related to physics, but collision between objects is simulated in gaming.
 To run collision of balls we need to understand physics laws.
 Consider two spherical rigid objects, denoted by subscripts 1 and 2, one of mass **m<sub>1</sub>** and the other of mass **m<sub>2</sub>**. <br>
 Let's set things up so these two balls are approaching each other along the line joining their centers, a recipe for a head on collision.
 Let these balls not be rotating or vibrating; the motion is purely translation.
 Under these conditions, we may choose a reference frame, which is one dimensional, with the objects on the x-axis.
 We consider an isolated system, in other words a system where external forces are absent (nothing affects spheres in the stage).
 A perfectly elastic collision is defined as one in which there is no loss of kinetic energy in the collision; the conservation laws say in an elastic collision total kinetic energy is the same before and after the collision and total momentum remains constant throughout the collision.